The Ultimate French Cheese and Wine Pairing Guide

 Ain (01) - Bleu de Gex Cheese & Bugey (Rhone-Alps)

 Tucked away in the department of Ain, Bleu de Gex is a blue cheese that’s far milder than most French bleus.
 Its semi-soft texture and mild flavour make it approachable even for blue cheese sceptics.
-Given its subtlety, this cheese is best paired with one of the region’s white Bugey wines, which may feature Chardonnay, Altesse (Roussette), or Molette grapes for a rich, fruity complexity marrying citrus and white fruit notes with a discreet minerality.
-Ain is a place where rolling hills meet charming villages, offering a mix of tranquillity and adventure.
+Given its subtlety, this cheese is best paired with one of the region’s white Bugey wines, which may feature Chardonnay, Altesse (Roussette), or Molette grapes, offering a rich, fruity complexity that marries citrus and white fruit notes with discreet minerality.

 Allier (03) - Chambérat Cheese & Saint-Pourçain (Loire)

 In the heart of Allier, you’ll find Chambérat, a soft, creamy cheese with a delicate flavour and a hint of umami coming from its lightly washed rind.
-Complement it with Saint-Pourçain, a crisp and fruity white wine from the Loire, to create a harmonious balance that celebrates the region’s terroir.
-Allier is known for its lush forests and the beauty of the Tronçais Forest, making it a nature lover’s paradise.
+Complement it with Saint-Pourçain, a crisp and fruity white wine from the Loire, to celebrate the region’s terroir.

 Ardèche (07) - Picodon cheese & Viognier (Rhône Valley)